DavidSouther/sat_solver/slides/slides.md

 * Are there clusters of users within the network that overwhelm local capacity?
   * Does the example 3 five users or exmple 4 one interferer occur in the data set?
   * Does a cluster of, say, 49 (7x7 grid) of users fall underneath a single satellite?
-* These would again reduce the available capacity, but are complex enough I didn't feel like doing them over the weekend without knowing whether I'd be moving forward with another interview.
+* These would again reduce the available capacity

 * [code](https://github.com/DavidSouther/spacex_interview/blob/main/src/main.rs#L35-L43)

 ---